If you’re trying to walk your dog without them barking, lunging, or locking onto every dog that passes…then welcome to the club.

 Before any training session or walk, ask yourself:

-No one thrives under constant pressure—especially not dogs.
+No one thrives under constant pressure — especially not dogs.
 If your walks are constantly filled with triggers, your dog isn’t going to be learning; they’re surviving, slowly becoming more and more overwhelmed.

 Reducing exposure doesn’t mean hiding from the world.
 It means being intentional.
 Choosing the routes with fewer dogs.
 Creating distance when needed.
 Walking at quieter times.
 Taking a break from walks and meeting needs another way.
 These aren’t shortcuts...they’re smart training decisions.

 Think of it as setting your dog up for success.
 Once they’re confident in low-pressure environments, then you can slowly add challenges.
-Not before.

-Decompression is the missing piece in many training and behaviour modification plans.
 Without enough rest, your dog stays on edge, alert, their nervous system constantly activated.
 You may be doing everything “right” and still seeing no progress but this could be because stress hasn’t been addressed.

 Decompression means rest days, slow sniffy walks, quiet time at home, more structure, and reducing the number of stress an triggers your dog is exposed to.